 ITSM software enables you to improve your processes and thus achieve your corporate goals.
-The comprehensive IT support of all departments in the company is indispensable for success.
-Read this article to find out which advantages the ITSM tool brings and how entire departments benefit from ITSM processes.
+Comprehensive IT support across all departments in the company is indispensable for success.
+Read on to find out which advantages an ITSM tool brings and how entire departments benefit from ITSM processes.

 - What is ITSM?

 - ITSM tools in comparison - what should your software be able to do today?

 - Service management - does only the IT department benefit?